 Cleaning and sanitizing affected areas

 Next, all affected surfaces, including areas without visible mold, receive a thorough cleaning.
 HEPA vacuums remove loose spores and debris, followed by wet wiping with detergent solutions to eliminate any remaining mold residue.
-This meticulous cleaning process ensures comprehensive mold removal.
+This meticulous cleaning process ensures comprehensive mold remediation.

 Drying and dehumidification